-UW Extension - Rock County extends the knowledge and resources of the University of Wisconsin to the people where they live and work.
+Rock County UW Extension extends the knowledge and resources of the University of Wisconsin to the people where they live and work.
 Cooperative Extension offices develop practical educational programs tailored to local needs and based on university knowledge and research.

-The program areas that the local extension office is involved in is 4-H Youth Development, Nutrition Education, Horticulture, Family Living and Agricultural.
-A popular program organized by the extension office is the Community Garden Program located adjacent to the sheriff's department off of Highway 14.
+The program areas that the local extension office is involved in are 4-H Youth Development, Nutrition Education, Horticulture, Family Living and Agricultural.
+A popular program organized by the office is the Community Garden Program located adjacent to the sheriff's department off of Highway 14.
 This past season 140 plots were rented to local gardeners.